-The appointing authority or designee shall be the hearing officer at the informal "Skelly" hearing.
-Upon consideration of all materials and discussions presented at the hearing, the appointing authority may determine to uphold, modify, or revoke the proposed disciplinary action.
+The appointing authority, or a designee who has authority to amend the discipline, shall be the hearing officer at the informal "Skelly" hearing.
+Upon consideration of all materials and discussions presented at the hearing, the appointing authority, or designee, may determine to uphold, modify, or revoke, the proposed disciplinary action.